PyPy: RPython

 The PyPy interpreter itself is written in a restricted subset of Python called RPython (Restricted Python).
 RPython puts some constraints on the Python language such that a variable's type can be inferred at compile time.

-The PyPy project has developed a toolchain that analyzes RPython code and translates it into a form of byte code, which can be lowered into C. There used to be other backends in addition to C: Java, C#, and Javascript, but those suffered from bitrot and have been removed.
+The PyPy project has developed a toolchain that analyzes RPython code and translates it into a form of byte code, which can be lowered into C. There used to be other backends in addition to C (Java, C#, and JavaScript), but those suffered from bitrot and have been removed.
 Thus, the recursive logo of PyPy is a snake swallowing itself since the RPython is translated by a Python interpreter.
 The code can also be run untranslated for testing and analysis, which provides a nice test-bed for research into dynamic languages.

 It allows for pluggable garbage collectors, as well as optionally enabling Stackless Python features.
 Finally, it includes a just-in-time (JIT) generator that builds a just-in-time compiler into the interpreter, given a few annotations in the interpreter source code.
 The generated JIT compiler is a tracing JIT.

 RPython is now also used to write non-Python language implementations, such as Pixie.

 Project status

-PyPy as of version 7.3.7 is compatible with three CPython versions: 2.7, 3.7 and 3.8.
+PyPy as of version 7.3.17 is compatible with two CPython versions: 2.7 and 3.10.
 The first PyPy version compatible with CPython v3 is PyPy v2.3.1 (2014).
 The PyPy interpreter compatible with CPython v3 is also known as PyPy3.

 PyPy has JIT compilation support on 32-bit/64-bit x86 and 32-bit/64-bit ARM processors.
 It is tested nightly on Windows, Linux, OpenBSD and Mac OS X. PyPy is able to run pure Python software that does not rely on implementation-specific features.

 There is a compatibility layer for CPython C API extensions called CPyExt, but it is incomplete and experimental.
 The preferred way of interfacing with C shared libraries is through the built-in C foreign function interface (CFFI) or ctypes libraries.